 If you have a lot of well-lit ground space you can consider ground-mounted solar in addition to or as well as roof-mounted.
-Most of us aren't doing anything much else with our roof and other space may be limited of course.
+Most of us are not doing anything much else with our roof and other space may be limited of course.

 It is possible to combine solar PV and solar thermal in one unit, which in principle may do better than either in a given space (eg solar PV generates less when it gets too hot; the water can cool it), but such units are complex and expensive and as different people tend to put in solar thermal and PV systems, you run the risk of confusing both.

 If space is tight as it was for us then you can buy the most 'efficient' PV (that is the most energy captured per unit area for a given light level) but it is likely to be relatively expensive.
 These high-efficiency panels tend to be crystalline silicon with fancy features.
 But if space is not especially an issue for you then you can minimise cost by, for example, going with cheaper thin film products that will take maybe twice the area to capture the same energy as the most efficient panels, but at significantly lower cost per unit of energy.

 The major high-street retailer Tesco now has its own Tesco Renewable Energy offering for solar PV (and thermal) and insulation.
 This moves the provision of PV from jobbing craftsmen to big-bucks economies of scale with guarantees that are clearly likely to be enforceable.

 A friend actively considering PV had the news items from Tesco's PR pointed out to him 2010-04-06, registered 2010-04-07, had a sensible response 2010-04-08, and said that someone would be sent out to see him soon, unlike many of the smaller players reluctant to make numerous speculative visits to potential customers.
 Let's hope at least that Tesco will set a benchmark for price and reliability.